pedrocelso/go-task/README.md

 5. Add an new Entity `Task` that will be assigned to a given `User`

 ## Plus
-As I don't have a tight deadline, I will try to develop this using vim.
+~~As I don't have a tight deadline, I will try to develop this using vim.~~ _Nevermind!
+I'm using JetBrains GoGland and I'm pretty happy with it._

 ## Trivia
 https://cloud.google.com/free/docs/always-free-usage-limits